 We pay base salaries to provide a fixed amount of compensation at levels needed to attract and retain qualified executives.
-The Compensation Committee considers the recommendations of our CEO before setting the base salaries of the executive officers other than the CEO.
-For 2016, the committee made a recommendation to the other independent directors, and all independent directors as a group set the CEO's base salary.
+The Compensation Committee considers the recommendations of our CEO before setting the base salaries of our executive officers other than the CEO.
+The independent directors approved the CEO's base salary after receiving a recommendation from the Compensation Committee.

-2016 Base Salaries
+2017 Base Salaries